+Occupancy of land

+Date published: 10 January, 2019

+For recent changes to this guidance, please see the bottom of the page .

+Table of Contents

+Introduction

+Tenancies

+Contractual licences (third-party applications)

+Short-term tenancies / contractual licences

+Crofting

+Change of occupiers or transfer of land

+Recent changes

+Previous versions

+Download

+Introduction

-Occupancy of land This is an old version of the page Date published: 26 April, 2016 Date superseded: 26 January, 2017 Table of Contents Introduction Tenancies Contractual licences (third-party applications) Short-term tenancies / contractual licences Crofting Change of occupiers or transfer of land Recent changes Previous versions Download Introduction If you wish to make an application for Forestry Grant Scheme funding then you must own and occupy the land, have a secure tenancy, or have a contractual licence.
+If you wish to make an application for Forestry Grant Scheme funding then you must own and occupy the land, have a secure tenancy, or have a contractual licence.
 For the Harvesting and Processing and Forestry Co-operation options you must have a Business Reference Number but this does not need to be linked to land.

 If you have a contractual licence, you are only eligible to apply for capital items, but please see further information about contractual licences in the section below.

 You must be able to demonstrate that you have the legal right to carry out the work to be funded on the land included in your Forestry Grant Scheme application for the length of the contract and any associated monitoring period.

+Applicants must notify us if there is any live legal challenge to their control of the land.
+Where an applicant's control of the land or legal right to plant trees is subject to a live legal challenge or review, the land would not be considered eligible for a forestry grant until the legal process has been concluded, and where there has been a legal process we would respect the outcome and use this to determine whether an applicant is eligible.

-If you are a landlord or an owner / occupier, you can make an Forestry Grant Scheme application for land that is managed in hand or let out on a seasonal basis only.
+If you are a landlord or an owner / occupier, you can make a Forestry Grant Scheme application for land that is managed in hand or let out on a seasonal basis only.
 If any land included in the application is let out on a seasonal basis, it will be your responsibility to ensure that all scheme requirements are met.

+Tenancies

-Tenancies If you are a non-croft tenant or official sub-tenant of a croft, it is your responsibility to discuss the proposed application with your landlord or main tenant to make sure it does not break the conditions of your tenancy.
+If you are a non-croft tenant or official sub-tenant of a croft, it is your responsibility to discuss the proposed application with your landlord or main tenant to make sure it does not break the conditions of your tenancy.

 You must be able to demonstrate a legal right to carry out the capital items and / or the annual management to be funded on the land included in your application for the full length of your contract's agreement period of undertakings under this scheme.

-Contracts - period of undertakings In order to show that you have the legal permissions to carry out work on the land, you must submit a signed Landlord Declaration Form in which your landlord or main tenant confirms that the lease extends beyond the required duration.
+Contracts - period of undertakings

+In order to show that you have the legal permissions to carry out work on the land, you must submit a signed Landlord Declaration Form in which your landlord or main tenant confirms that the lease extends beyond the required duration.